CHEWING GUM CHAINS

 There's more to learn of what you know....

-So now I have reconnected, at last, with friends I made on one of my own journeys into the woods.
+So now I have reconnected, at last, with friends I made on my own journeys into the woods.
 We were friends during a time when many of us didn't know yet who we were going to be, when relationships and marriages were ending and new ones just forming, when we were confronting the onslaught of time and trying to run from it as fast as we could...
 I have survived other journeys into the woods since that time, but what I learned that lovely summer evening was not to leave everything and everyone behind as I leave the forest.
-These friends who were friends of a sometimes dark time, look much better in the daylight, and to hold onto them is to hold onto the stories of my growing that connect me to my past and enrich my present. l see now that the family you choose while in the woods is the family that means the most to you once you're back on steady ground.
-They are the keepers of your stories.
+These friends who were friends of a darkly remembered time, look much better in the daylight, and to hold onto them is to hold onto the stories of my growing that connect me to my past and enrich my present. l see now that the family you choose while in the woods is the family that means the most to you once you're back on clearer ground.
+For they are the keepers of your stories.